Director’s Innovation Speaker Series: Your Role in Winning Hearts and Minds for Research

 Overview

-During this virtual fireside chat, Mary Woolley, president and CEO of Research!America, and National Institute of Mental Health (NIMH) Director Joshua A. Gordon, M.D., Ph.D., discussed the importance of advocacy to ensure we have a strong and thriving health and medical research system.
+During this virtual fireside chat, Mary Woolley, president and CEO of Research!America, and National Institute of Mental Health (NIMH) Director Joshua A. Gordon, M.D., Ph.D., discussed the importance of scientists engaging with the public and others outside their institution to ensure we have a strong and thriving health and medical research system.
 They discussed Ms. Woolley’s history and experience as an advocate for research, looked at a recent survey of Americans’ opinions on brain health, explored the history of bipartisan consensus on medical research, and discussed the importance of – and strategies for – public engagement by scientists.

 Recording